Piercy leads by 2 after 1st round of 3M Open

-BLAINE, Minn.
-(AP) — Scott Piercy went on a late birdie binge en route to a 9-under 62 and the first-round lead at the inaugural 3M Open on Thursday.
+Piercy birdied eight of his final 11 holes en route to a 9-under 62 and a two-shot lead after the first round of the inaugural 3M Open.

+“I was thinking 4, 5-under a day would be nice.
+You always get one or two guys that kind of go really low and I just happened to be that guy,” Piercy said.

 Adam Hadwin and Hideki Matsuyama are each two shots back after a 7-under 64 at the TPC Twin Cities.

 Seeking his fifth career tour win and first since the 2018 Zurich Classic, Piercy birdied one of his first seven holes and eight of his final 11, including a nearly 30-foot putt on No. 16 to get to 8 under.

-Brian Harman, Sungjae Im, Patton Kizzire and Sam Saunders are among a group three back after shooting 6-under 65.

-Bryson DeChambeau is among nine players who shot 5-under 66 and are four shots back.
+He needed just 25 strokes on the greens.

+Piercy struggled late at the U.S. Open three weeks ago, including a final-round 77, and finished 52nd, but some rest and a tweak to how his driver is weighted produced a satisfying result.

+“I put in a few hours Friday, Saturday just to kind of get the rust off,” he said.

 The 3M Open is the first regular tour event in Minnesota since 1969; however, the U.S. Open and PGA Championship have each twice been contested at Hazeltine National Golf Club.
 The 2016 Ryder Cup was also played there and is to return in 2028.